hydrocodes/fieldTRip/README.md

 - nival: Melting water evolution in a snowpack

-- horton: Adjustment to Horton model of a infiltration test
+- horton: Adjustment to Horton model of an infiltration test

-- greenampt: Adjustment to Green-Ampt model of a infiltration test
+- greenampt: Adjustment to Green-Ampt model of an infiltration test

 - gauges: Stream gauge by Sectional velocity method